shavitush/bhoptimer/README.md

 	}
 }
 ```
 2. Copy the desired .smx files to your plugins (addons/sourcemod/plugins) folder
 2.1.
 Copy shavit.games.txt to /gamedata if you have DHooks installed.
 3. Copy base.nav to the `maps` folder.
+4. Copy the files from the `sound` folder to the one on your server.
+Make sure to also have equivelant bz2 files!
+5. Copy the `configs` file to your server and modify `shavit-sounds.cfg` if you wish to.
-4. Restart your server.
+6. Restart your server.

 # Required plugins:
 shavit-core - no other plugin will work without it.